microsoft/MLOS/mlos_bench/README.md

 For database like SQLite or DuckDB, there is no need for an additional config file.
 The data will be stored locally in a file, e.g., `./mlos_bench.duckdb`.
 See [`sqlite.jsonc`](./mlos_bench/config/storage/sqlite.jsonc) or [`duckdb.jsonc`](./mlos_bench/config/storage/duckdb.jsonc) for more details.

+> Note: if no storage is specified, a basic sqlite config will be used by default.

 ### 5. Create a top-level configuration file for your MLOS setup